-Four-thread Lady Betty's wool,---pink and white may be used.
-Eight needles will be required, viz. four No. 25, two No. 18, and two, each one inch in circumference.
+Four-thread Lady Betty's wool,-pink and white may be used.
+Eight needles will be required, viz. four No. 25, two No. 18, and two each one inch in circumference.-The engraving on the title-page represents this hood.

-Cast on eighty-two stitches, with pink, No. 18 needles,-knit four plain rows.
+Cast on eighty-two stitches, with pink, No. 18 needles,---knit four plain rows.